 Making broth from a leftover turkey carcass is always on my to-do list the day after Thanksgiving.
 I usually have leftover herbs from holiday cooking that I add to the pot, too.
 Turkey/chicken broth is a perfect base for soup and gravy and freezes well for future use.

 Healthy!
 Refer to my previous post for an explanation of all of the health benefits of homemade bone broth: Nourishing Chicken Bone Broth In A Slow Cooker.
 It is so deliciously good for you, and so much more nutritious than store-bought broth.

 Economical!
-Keep a bag/container in your freezer to store chicken bones that are leftover from meals.
+Keep a bag/container in your freezer to store chicken or turkey bones that are leftover from meals.
 When you have accumulated at least 2 lbs of bones, it's time to make a batch of broth.
 You can season the broth with herbs and veggies, as I explain below.
 Or, for a more neutral broth, just use the bones.
 Either way, you save money by making broth with bones that would normally be discarded.
 No need to buy cartons and cans of broth at the store.

 Step 1.
 Assemble the ingredients.

 view on Amazon: organic apple cider vinegar